Kleissl/waveplus-reader/README.md

 # Airthings Wave Plus Sensor Reader

-This is a project to provide users an interface (```read_waveplus.py```) to read current sensor values from the [Airthings Wave Plus](https://airthings.com/wave-plus/) devices using a Raspberry Pi 3 Model B over Bluetooth Low Energy (BLE).
+This is a project to provide users an interface (```read_waveplus.py```) to read current sensor values from the [Airthings Wave Plus](https://airthings.com/wave-plus/) devices using a Raspberry Pi Zero W over Bluetooth Low Energy (BLE).

 Airthings Wave Plus is a smart IAQ monitor with Radon detection, including sensors for temperature, air pressure, humidity, TVOCs and CO2.